 Annual Meeting Report

-Date: June 20, 2016
+Date: May 20, 2019

-iii.
-Research Presentations and Discussion
+II.
+Research Presentations and Discussions

-Goals of the meeting
+Goals of the meeting:

 The goal of the meeting was to present an opportunity for the clastic diagenesis community, from academia and industry, to discuss challenges and develop scientific ways forward in issues in clastic diagenesis.
 The meeting also provided opportunities for students, academics and industry representatives to network in an informal manner.

 The presented research served as an excellent basis for both spirited and in-depth discussion.
-A large fraction of this discussion centered around the role of micro-organisms in diagenetic reactions and their importance for understanding the evolution of reservoir quality in clastic systems.